OpenHUTB/carla_doc/docs/tuto_D_create_sensor.md

 ---
 ## Introduction

-Sensors in CARLA are a special type of actor that produce a stream of data.
+Sensors in Carla are a special type of actor that produce a stream of data.
 Some sensors produce data continuously, every time the sensor is updated, other produce data only after certain events.
 For instance, a camera produces an image on every update, but a collision sensor is only triggered in the event of a